Approved by AICTE, Ministry of HRD, Government of India.

 The PGDM programme is also approved by Association of Indian universities (AIU) as equivalent to MBA.

-Chandragupt Institute of Management Patna (CIMP) has been established as an autonomous institution, with active support from the Government of Bihar.
+Chandragupt Institute of Management Patna (CIMP) has been established as an autonomous institution in 2008, with active support from the Government of Bihar.

 The institute was established with the objective of contributing substantially to the academic and development credentials of Bihar, while fulfilling the primary role of training students to become effective managers.